Required Immunizations and Tuberculosis screening

-- MMR vaccinations are available at the Health Center for no charge or $15 in some cases.
-The second dose can be administered no sooner than four weeks after the first.
-If no documentation is available titers can be done to prove immunity.
-Please call for the current price for titers.
+- For information about the availability of MMR vaccinations, please contact the Health Center (email@example.com or 253-535-7337).
+Full vaccination requires 2 doses.
+If a second dose is required (some individuals completed only one dose in childhood), it must be administered no sooner than 4 weeks after the first.
+If no documentation is available, titers can be done to prove immunity.
+Please contact us for the current price for titers.

-- Requests for immunization exemption can be made at the Health Center.
-Exemptions can be based on medical, religious, or personal grounds.
+- If you wish to be exempt from this requirement, the MMR Immunization Exemption form must be completed and submitted to the Health Center.
+Exemptions can be based on medical or religious reasons.
 If a student is granted an exemption and there is a suspected disease outbreak on campus, the student will be restricted from the campus for the duration of the outbreak.
 In addition, exempt students may be ineligible for certain university-sponsored activities.
 These activities may include, but are not limited to off-campus programs and classes, athletic programs and competitions, and study abroad.

 - International students, faculty and visiting scholars from countries at increased risk for tuberculosis, per World Health Organization guidelines, will be required to have a tuberculosis test called a T-spot.
 This blood test must be done at the Student Health Center after arrival at PLU.

 - MMR vaccinations and the Tb blood test may be done at the same time.
 Both of these are available to international students at the PLU Health Center and will be billed to your international insurance.

 Immunizations We Strongly Recommend